aiven/devportal/README.rst

     `ReStructuredText <https://docutils.sourceforge.io/rst.html>`_

+If you get the warning ``Duplicate target name``, because of multiple links with the same label, see :ref:`Create anonymous links <sphinx-tips-create-anonymous-links>`.

 To link to another page on the site, use the `:doc: <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#cross-referencing-documents>`_ role::

     Use the :doc:`cli` for scriptable, repeatable actions with Aiven